 Mandatory Page Charges

 The author(s) or their company/institution will be billed $175 (USD) per page in excess of the first eight published pages.
 These charges are mandatory, and the author(s) will be held responsible for them.
 Payment of these charges is not negotiable or voluntary.
 Submission by the author of their manuscript to this Journal signifies acceptance of the requirement to pay mandatory page charges.
 The Publisher holds the right to withhold publication of the current submission or any future submissions from the author(s) if this charge is not honored.
 To avoid incurring mandatory page charges, the author(s) are advised to practice economy in the original manuscript submission and restraint in preparation of the final manuscript following peer review.
 Review papers cannot exceed 25 pages (a submission exceeding 25 pages will be rejected immediately without going through a review process) and are exempt from the mandatory over-length page charges.
+However, IoT-J focuses on publishing regular research-type articles like other IEEE Transactions, only a very few high quality “review/survey ” type submissions could be selected for publication after the strict review process.
+The submissions that lack quality or does not focus on the IoT will be rejected directly.

 By policy, IEEE owns the copyright to the technical contributions it publishes.
 To comply with the United States copyright law, authors of accepted papers are required to submit online a completed IEEE Copyright Form.
 The form returns to the authors and their employers’ full rights to reuse their material for their own purposes.
 The Copyright Form can be reviewed and downloaded from the IEEE site,